 Promoting Conservation Through Daily Acts of Responsible Forest Management

-SFI advances conservation objectives in forests throughout North America through the values expressed in our standards, through carefully targeted research, through direct leadership of critical initiatives, and through partnerships that effectively contribute to multiple conservation objectives.
+SFI advances conservation objectives in forests throughout North America through the values expressed in our standards, through carefully targeted research and grants, through direct leadership of critical initiatives, and through partnerships that effectively contribute to multiple conservation objectives.
 Collectively, these actions make a real difference to conservation of species, ecosystems, and ecosystem services that matter to everyone.

 SFI Conservation Leadership

-- SFI-led symposia and workshops, at venues from the Land Trust Alliance National Rally NatureServe Biodiversity Without Boundaries conference, to the National Forum on Landscape Conservation, SFI helps advance understanding on the importance of responsibly managed forests to critical conservation goals.
-SFI has presented on a diverse range of topics of the role of well-managed forests in landscape conservation, the use of SFI certification standards to efficiently monitor conservation easements, and the use of species and community data by forest managers to protect biodiversity at multiple scales.
+SFI-led symposia and workshops, at venues from the Land Trust Alliance National Rally and the NatureServe Biodiversity Without Boundaries conference, to the National Forum on Landscape Conservation, SFI helps advance understanding on the importance of responsibly managed forests to critical conservation goals.
+SFI staff has presented on a diverse range of topics of the role of well-managed forests in landscape conservation, the use of SFI certification standards to efficiently monitor conservation easements, and the use of species and community data by forest managers to protect biodiversity at multiple scales.

 Conservation and Research Projects Across North America